 Rollover IRA vs. Roth IRA

-Most rollover IRAs are Traditional IRAs in that they are funded using pre-tax dollars that have been saved and invested in 401(k) and similar pre-tax retirement accounts.
+Most rollover IRAs are Traditional IRAs in that they are funded using pre-tax dollars that have been saved and assets in 401(k) and similar pre-tax retirement accounts.
 But these aren’t the only types of rollover IRAs.

 Rollover IRAs can also be Roth accounts, either through rolling over a 401(k) to a Roth rollover IRA using a Roth conversion, or by rolling over funds from a Roth 401(k) to a Roth IRA.